apivideo/api.video-api-client-generator/templates/documentation/get-started/vimeo-migration.md

 6. Next, the tool retrieves the available videos from Vimeo.
 Select the videos you would like to import.

-7. Select the videos you want to migrate, and can start the import process.
+7. Select the videos you want to migrate, and start the import process.

 The process displays the upload status and encoding status for each video.